j-andrews7/Pipelines/Documentation/ROSE_SE_Pipeline.md

 ---

 ## Determine Discrete SEs
-I don't really like considering these *unique* unless they're **very** obvious.
+I don't really like considering SEs *unique* to a given sample or cell type unless they're **very** obvious.
 Usually, a sample or two is just making the cutoff for a given region while the others aren't, as shown in the below image.

 ![SE Example](/Documentation/img/SE_example.png)